 DO NOT ATTACH OR WEAR RACE NUMBERS (BIB NUMBER) FOR THE SWIM.

 Every participant is assigned a number automatically by our registration system.
 When checking in at registration on Friday night or Saturday morning, you will receive this number to wear on your shirt during the bike and run.
 This same number will be marked on your body (see Body Marking below).
-The bib number MUST be attached (we will give you pins to attach them) to the kid’s shirts (whatever they will put on after their swim to bike and run in).
+The bib number MUST be attached (we will give you pins to attach them) to the kid’s shirts or whatever they will put on after their swim to bike and run in.

-In triathlons, each participant is marked (with Sharpies) with their age and their bib number.
+In triathlons, each participant is marked (using a sharpie) with their age and their bib number.
 This will be done from 6:30 AM Saturday until 7:30 AM.

-This race will be timed using the timing chip method.
-Since most of you are new to triathlons, let us explain what this means.
-Each participant will be issued a small plastic chip that matches your bib number (race number you put on your shirt).
-This chip will be strapped to your left ankle with an ankle strap we will supply you.
-The chip will track the participant on each section of the race and records separate swim, bike and run times (as well as the amount of time they spend in the transition area).
+This race will be timed using adhesive timing straps.
+Each participant will be issued a strap that matches your bib number (race number you put on your shirt) during packet pick up.
+The strap will track the participant on each section of the race and records separate swim, bike and run times (as well as the amount of time they spend in the transition area).
+It is the responsibly of each participate to place this adhesive strap on their left ankle.

 TRANSITION AREA (SEE MAP ON WEBSITE):